mapattacker/datascience/sl-deeplearning.rst

 **Convolutional Neural Network** (CNN) is suitable for unstructured data like image classification, machine translation, sentence classification, and sentiment analysis.

+There are many topologies, or CNN architecture to build on as the hyperparameters, layers etc. are endless.
+Some specialized architecture includes LeNet-5 (handwriting recognition), AlexNet (deeper than LeNet, image classification), GoogLeNet (deeper than AlexNet, includes inception modules, or groups of convolution), ResNet (even deeper, maintains performance using skip connections)

 Keras Model
 ***************